Insomnia treatment online at MEDvidi

 follow-ups

-Attend follow-up video sessions with your therapist or prescriber to monitor your progress and know whether the chosen insomnia treatment options work well or require adjustments.
+See your clinician regularly to monitor your dynamics and know whether the chosen insomnia treatment options work well or require adjustments.

 Beau Hopkins